webyrd/Barliman/README.md

 * test generation of typed test programs
 * partial evaluation of the interpreter to speed up evaluation
 * add support for macros
+* explore predicates/generators/QuickCheck-like functionality
+* add ability to fill in test input/outputs, given a fully or mostly specified definition

 POSSIBLE USE CASES: